Weston-on-Trent: History

-A thousand years
+Middle Ages

 In 1009 Æþelræd Unræd (King Ethelred the Unready) signed a charter at the Great Council which recognised the position and boundaries of Weston.
 The charter shows that Weston controlled the crossings of the Trent at, Weston Cliff, King's Mills and Wilne.
 These crossings controlled one of the main routes for travellers moving up or down England and was a boundary within Mercia.
 The land was listed as eight hides at Weston upon Trent, and a hide at Morley, Smalley, Ingleby, Crich and Kidsley.
 This land was then given to Morcar, the King's chief minister, and he was unusually given rights that were normally reserved for the King alone.
 He was given the responsibility for justice and exemption from the Trinoda necessitas, he alone could decide a fate of life or death without the need of the authority of the King or his sheriff.
 Morcar was given further lands in Derbyshire.
 In 1011 he was given 5 hides at what (maybe) Mickleover and in 1012, two more at Eckington.
 Weston again come under the control of Æþelræd Unræd, when Morcar and his brother were murdered by Eadric in 1015.
 Later it was given to Ælfgar, the Earl of Mercia, but he lost this at the Norman Conquest.
-See the inset box for Weston's entry in Domesday.
+See the inset box for Weston's entry in Domesday Book.

-Sometime after 1086, King William I gave the manor of Weston to Hugh d'Avranches, who was later to become the first Earl of Chester.
+Sometime after 1086, King William I granted the manor of Weston to Hugh d'Avranches, who was later to become the first Earl of Chester.
 Hugh in 1093 gifted the manor to Chester Abbey and sometime around the turn of the century they gave Weston to the Monastery of St Werburgh which he had just founded at Chester.

 In 1215, King John signed another charter concerning the ownership of Weston.
 He confirmed to the Abbots of Chester that the soke of Weston were free of all suits to counties or hundreds.
 This was in the same year as the Magna Carta when King John had agreed to expel the local Sheriff, Philip Marc, under pressures from his Barons.
 Marc remained the sheriff and left lands at nearby Chellaston to his son.

 In 1418 the monks in Chester who had charge of this parish were so short of funds that they leased the parish of Weston which still included other settlements in Derbyshire including Aston, Shardlow, Wilne, Morley and Smalley to the Bishop of Durham.
 The deal seems to have been driven entirely by short term finances and the Bishop of Durham was given a good price by offering to pay the fee in advance.
 Over the twelve years the Bishop of Durham appears to have received a good rate of return as he received more than twice the fee that he had given to the monks of Chester.